swaroopg92/penpa-edit/README.md

 1. Black/dot: Drag the black square and dot
 2. White/circle Black circle Drag input white circle and black circle
 3. Shakashaka pull the triangle to input
-4. Line/x line and auxiliary x (Castle wall)
+4. Line/x line and auxiliary x (Castle wall) - Right Click for cross and Left Click for Line
 5. Line/OX 〇× (Country road) on line and square
 6. Edge/x/inside/outside, auxiliary x, and inside/outside painted yellow and green.
-(Suririn, Cave)
+(Slitherlink, Cave) - Right Click for cross and Left Click for Line
 7. Yajirin: Black square/dot and line
 8. Hashi: draw the line again to make a double line
 9. Edge/Auxiliary line: An auxiliary line that represents the connection between the edge and the square
 10. Battleship: Click twice to change the shape according to the condition of the surrounding ships.
 11. Star Battle x Star
-12. Tent: A tent and a point, an auxiliary x on the side, and a line that connects the tent and a tree.
+12. Tent: A tent and a point, an auxiliary x on the side, and a line that connects the tent and a tree - Right click for cross and left click for tent and a point, drag for the line.
 13. Numerical flick Input the numerical flick.
 123456789 from top left to bottom right.
 14. Alphabet flick Enter the alphabet by flick.
 ABCDEFGH- from top left to bottom right.
 Enter-in the lower right corner.